On this page, we explain how we have used the Temporary Transitional Power (TTP).

 - comply with obligations under transitional provisions and regimes, obligations to pay fees and levies, and/or obligations related to authorisations, registration or certification

 We are conscious of the scale, complexity and magnitude of some of the changes in relation to key requirements and so we intend to act proportionately.
-This means that we do not intend to take enforcement action against firms and other regulated persons for not meeting all requirements straight away, where there is evidence they have taken reasonable steps to prepare to meet the new obligations by 31 December 2020.
+This means that we do not intend to take enforcement action against firms and other regulated persons for not meeting all requirements straight away, where there is evidence that they took reasonable steps to prepare to meet the new obligations by 31 December 2020.

 Other areas where the TTP does not apply